-Residence halls will operate at no more than standard capacity, and each residence hall will have posted signage regarding hygiene and sanitation procedures, social distancing, mask usage, and COVID-19 symptoms.
-Residence hall common areas will be thoroughly cleaned daily, and high-touch points in these spaces will be cleaned twice a day.
+Residence halls are operating at no more than standard capacity, and each residence hall has posted signage regarding hygiene and sanitation procedures, social distancing, mask usage, and COVID-19 symptoms.
+Residence hall common areas are thoroughly cleaned daily, and high-touch points in these spaces are cleaned twice a day.

-All students will be provided with a personal wellness kit of disinfecting wipes, hand sanitizer, thermometer, and one cloth face covering.
-They will be expected to self-monitor for symptoms of COVID-19, to include regular temperature checks.
+All students have been provided with a personal wellness kit of disinfecting wipes, hand sanitizer, thermometer, and one cloth face mask.
+They are expected to self-monitor for symptoms of COVID-19, to include regular temperature checks.

 Students living in the residence halls are required to observe social distancing and wear face masks at all times, except when in their rooms alone or only with their roommates.
 Limitations on guests in the residence halls also are necessary to help reduce the possibility of spread of COVID-19; only current Villanova students will be permitted to visit in the residence halls.
 Visits by family members in the halls will be limited to assistance with pick-up and drop-off of items only and should comply with social distancing and public health guidelines in place at the time.

 Accommodation requests for students with special needs (including those at high-risk for COVID-19) will continue to be addressed by the Office for Residence Life and the Office of Disability Services on a case-by-case basis.

 In an effort to ensure health and safety best practices in Villanova’s dining facilities, the following modifications have been made:

 - One point of entry and exit for each dining facility (Dougherty Hall, Donahue Hall, and St. Mary’s Hall)

 - Signage is being used to direct customers through the dining halls and queuing areas